rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 During the `resume()` transition, apps **SHOULD** reallocate graphics composition and other necessary resources.

 ### 5.6.
-Putting an app to sleep
+Putting an app into hibernation
-Putting an app to sleep allows the platform to copy the apps memory stack to storage and terminate the app in order to save memory.
+Putting an app into hibernation allows the platform to copy the apps memory stack to storage and terminate the app in order to save memory.

-An app that has been put to sleep **MUST** be able to be brought back into memory / CPU in the same state it had been in.
+An app that has been put into hibernation **MUST** be able to be brought back into memory / CPU in the same state it had been in.

-Firebolt apps that have permission to use the `xrn:firebolt:capability:lifecycle:sleepable` capability **MUST** implement `Sleepable.sleep()`.
+Firebolt apps that have permission to use the `xrn:firebolt:capability:lifecycle:hibernation` capability **MUST** implement `Hibernation.hibernate()`.

-To put an app to sleep, platforms **MUST** use the following process.
+To put an app into hibernation, platforms **MUST** use the following process.

-If an app is not in the `SUSPENDED` state, then it cannot be put to sleep and there is no need to do anything else.
+If an app is not in the `SUSPENDED` state, then it cannot be put into hibernation and there is no need to do anything else.
 The platform **MUST NOT** dispatch any *additional* lifecycle notifications when attempting to resume an app that is not in the `SUSPENDED` state and the remainder of this section does not apply.